 - Initial appointment: Expect that your therapist will ask you a lot of questions, including getting information about your family, childhood, work, and current circumstances in the first session.
 They will also ask questions about your mental health, which will be used to determine a diagnosis if you have one.
 At the end of this appointment, the therapist will discuss your diagnosis (if applicable) and may want to start going over a treatment plan.

 - Next sessions: After the initial appointment, your therapist may ask to see you weekly, or more or less often depending on your needs.
-These sessions will be focused on helping you reach the goals you set for yourself and may include role-plays, teaching you new coping skills, or working to make specific changes in your life.
+These sessions will be focused on helping you reach the goals you set for yourself and may include role-playing, teaching you new coping skills, or working to make specific changes in your life.
 You may be asked to do some “homework” outside of sessions, which helps you apply skills you are learning to real-life situations.

 - Treatment plan review: Periodically, your therapist will review your goals with you, making sure they still reflect the issues you want to work on.
 They may also ask you to assess the progress you feel like you are making, and may make suggestions for ways treatment can be adjusted to your current needs.